yx1215/EHR/SEEHR Documentation.md

     - Reflection By Yixiang Xiao
     - Reflection By Yunxiao Song
     - Reflection By Xiyan Cai
-    - Reflection By Chonglin Zhu
+    - Reflection By Chongling Zhu
 ## Introduction

 - With more and more people enjoying electronic medical devices and devote more trust in it, it is feasible to build an electronic health record (EHR) system to cut down hospitals' spending on hiring people working for registration and reduce the time spent on searching and scheduling.
 EHR stores patients' medical history records without the risk of losing the medical history book.
 Using data, it stores all settings that could provide plenty of health care services for patients.
 Also, it gives doctors decision opportunities based on the recorded information; meanwhile, it offers automated and streamlined workflows.